zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    vector.

-   :k: The number of hash functions to use.
+   :param k: The number of hash functions to use.

-   :cells: The number of cells of the underlying bit vector.
+   :param cells: The number of cells of the underlying bit vector.

-   :name: A name that uniquely identifies and seeds the Bloom filter.
+   :param name: A name that uniquely identifies and seeds the Bloom filter.
 If empty,
          the filter will use :zeek:id:`global_hash_seed` if that's set, and otherwise use a local seed tied to the current Zeek process.
 Only filters with the same seed can be merged with